-Futhermore, in June 2016 Wix announced new revolutionary solution – Wix ADI (Wix Artificial Design intelligence), which is now available for some website templates like Business, Blog, Portfolio&CV.
-Watch the introductory Wix ADI video to see how fun and easy to create websites:
+Futhermore, in Summer 2016 Wix announced new revolutionary solution – Wix ADI (Wix Artificial Design intelligence), which is now available for the most part of website templates.
+Among them are Business, Blog, Portfolio&CV.
+From now you can choose between classic Wix Editor or ADI.

 The forte of Wix is that it keeps things extremely easy regardless of the website creation stage you are in: whether you’re creating an account, adding a new blog post, changing the background on the homepage or connecting a custom domain – everything can be done with just a few clicks, thanks to the visual interface of Wix.

 WordPress.
 Despite being the easiest open source CMS available, WordPress isn’t the easiest web publishing solution.
 It’s much more difficult to use than Wix, mainly because it doesn’t provide that streamlined workflow: with Wix you get everything (templates, hosting, widgets and more) with a single online account, and with WordPress you only get a CMS, so there’s definitely a steep learning curve for a beginner.

 WordPress doesn’t take the visual approach, so coding may be required if any customization has to be made.